pascomnet/documentation/site/content/acd/prompts-moh/_index.en.md

 {{< description >}}

+## Training Video

+{{< youtube aby-Ap1zyMM >}}

 ## Concept

 During a telephone call, there are a number of points at which you situations where you could use prompts or music on hold. pascom phone systems already come with a number of prompt templates in both German and English.
 However, is normally better to create your own voice prompts or Music on Hold to welcome and guide your customers or inform them about your business hours.
-This is particularly useful for creating a professional impression and welcoming [callers to your Contact Center](/en/call-center/ "pascom Contact Center solutions") or central switchboard.
+This is particularly useful for creating a professional impression and welcoming [callers to your Contact Center](/en/business-phone-system/ "pascom Contact Center solutions") or central switchboard.

 {{% notice tip %}}
 If you prefer to create your announcements in a recording studio with the help of professional voice actors, please contact our sales team.